vishaldhole173/pro-stream-documentation/Technical/Attendance/attendance.md

 }
 ```

-In a third case, user is not allowed to view stream using stream viewer page because they are trying to view stream from the other device, browers.
+In a third case, user is not allowed to view stream using stream viewer page because they are trying to view stream from the other device, browsers.

 ```
 async expelUser(breakoutId, activeSocketId) {